-The school prohibits any and all acts of harassment, bullying and intimidation (including cyber-bullying as defined by the Technology Use and Internet Safety Practices and Procedures) of students at school.
+The school prohibits any and all acts of harassment, bullying and intimidation (including cyberbullying) of students at school.
 Bullying is equally prohibited without regard to its subject matter or motivating animus.
 The school also prohibits retaliation or false accusation against a target of bullying, a witness, or another person with reliable information about an act of bullying.
 Bullying means any written, verbal, or physical act, or any electronic communication that is intended or that a reasonable person would know is likely to harm one or more students either directly or indirectly by doing any of the following:

-- 1. substantially interfering with educational opportunities, benefits, or programs of one or more students; or - 2. adversely affecting the ability of a student to participate in or benefit from the school's educational programs or activities by placing a student in reasonable fear of physical harm or by causing substantial emotional distress; or - 3. having an actual and substantial detrimental effect on a student's physical or mental health; or - 4. causing substantial disruption in, or substantial interference with, the orderly operation of the school.
+- 1. substantially interfering with educational opportunities, benefits, or programs of one or more students; or - 2. adversely affecting the ability of a student to participate in or benefit from the school's educational programs or activities by placing a student in reasonable fear of physical harm or by causing substantial emotional distress; or - 3. having an actual and substantial detrimental effect on a student's physical or mental health; - 4. causing substantial disruption in, or substantial interference with, the orderly operation of the school.